Written by Lisa Nicholson

 A fall in market value when compared to the highest point in the previous 52 weeks.

-We are experiencing a stock market correction this week and I thought it prudent to drop you a line to explain this in a little more detail.
+We have experienced a stock market correction of late, and I thought it might be useful to explain this in a little more detail.
 Wise investors tend to welcome this ‘pull back’ which allows markets to consolidate before moving forward.
 Each ‘Bull Market’ in the last 40 years has had a correction and it’s a natural part of the market cycle.

 If you would like to know a little more of the detail, please see below: